simon-ritchie/apysc/docs/_sources/append_js_expression.md.txt

     dest_dir_path='append_js_expression_basic_usage/')
 ```

-If you click the following rectangle, the message of `The rectangle is clicked!` will be displayed on the browser console (please press the F12 key).
+If you click the following rectangle, the `The rectangle is clicked!` message will be displayed on the browser console (please press the F12 key).

 <iframe src="static/append_js_expression_basic_usage/index.html" width="150" height="150"></iframe>